 Knowing how to can tomatoes is a must at this homestead!
 You wouldn’t think that it was that high up on the importance list, but it really is!

 If you sit down and really think about it, they can be used so many ways in the kitchen!
-Chili, soups, casseroles, sauces (especially if you run out of your own canned sauce and need to make more!).
+Chili, soups, casseroles, mixed into taco meat, sauces (especially if you run out of your own canned sauce and need to make more!).

 The nice thing about knowing how to can tomatoes, though, is that even though it’s so important it’s not a hard task at all!

 Share the love!
 Pin me for others!!